-Joe Spurr is a web developer and multimedia journalist.
-He currently directs OpenCourt, a pilot project seeded by the Knight Foundation to modernize online access to local justice systems.
+Joe Spurr is a multimedia journalist and web developer.
+He is a reporter and the senior producer of Bad Chemistry, WBUR’s ongoing effort to coherently track the unprecedented drug lab crisis in Massachusetts.
+He also recently directed OpenCourt, a pilot project seeded by the Knight Foundation to modernize online access to local justice systems.

-Among other things, OpenCourt field-tests new approaches such as streaming live video to the web from a district courthouse south of Boston.
-Setting a strong precedent for new media rights, its legal team recently won a landmark case before the highest court in Massachusetts, which ruled unanimously that restricting abilities to stream, record video, or archive public court proceedings online would violate First Amendment press protections.
+Among other things, OpenCourt field-tested new approaches such as streaming live video to the web from a district courthouse south of Boston.
+Setting a strong precedent for new media rights, its legal team won a landmark case before the Massachusetts Supreme Judicial Court, which ruled unanimously that restricting abilities to stream, record video, or archive public court proceedings online would violate First Amendment press protections.

 Joe was previously staff web developer for kpbs.org, site of San Diego’s NPR station.
 He overhauled its front and backend in three months in order to meet a strict accessibility deadline in 2009.
-Since then, average monthly page views have increased sevenfold to half a million.
+As a yardstick, between May 2008 and May 2013, average monthly uniques/pageviews increased fivefold to 500k/a million.

 Joe is a Boston native, a graduate of Northeastern University, and a former freelance reporter at The Boston Globe.